How Buoyant Drives Open-Source-Led Growth with Linkerd

 Today, Buoyant's software powers critical production infrastructure for leading organizations around the world.
 Like most open source projects, it was unclear which organizations were actually using Linkerd.

-The question, however, posed an important problem for Bouyant.
-Knowing which companies use Linkerd means knowing how to better support their community and help target who would most benefit from their commercial products like Bouyant Cloud.
+The question, however, posed an important problem for Buoyant.
+Knowing which companies use Linkerd means knowing how to better support their community and help target who would most benefit from their commercial products like Buoyant Cloud.

-Scarf Gateway provided a solution for Bouyant.
-Rather than continuing to distribute their Docker images to users from a domain they don't control or have observability into, they use Scarf to make their containers available from their own `cr.l5d.io` domain.
+Scarf provided a solution for Buoyant.
+Rather than continuing to distribute their container images to users from a domain they don't control or have observability into, they use Scarf to make their containers available from their own `cr.l5d.io` domain.
 Scarf is then able to provide best-in-class visibility to all container downloads from this domain.
 This helps them understand which companies download and use Linkerd, and identify which organizations are potential customers of Buoyant Cloud.

 Result